acetylen/boring.nvim/README.md

 `boring` is a very plain Neovim theme, inspired by the `plain-cterm` theme from [`vim-colors-plain`](https://github.com/andreypopp/vim-colors-plain) but rewritten in Lua.
-It's cterm-only by choice, but can be easily modified into a true colour theme if you so desire.
+It's cterm-only (e.g. it uses whatever colours are configured in your terminal), but can be easily modified into a truecolour theme if you so desire.
 I don't.

 Support for some plugins and languages have been added, but I probably won't add more.